markfeit/github-backup/README.md

 ## Installation

-Create a dedicated user account for this program to use.
+1. Create a dedicated user account for this program to use.
 Do not use a shared account, as the installation and removal process will clobber the user's crontab.
 (You may, of course, skip the `make install` step below and install the crontab yourself.)

-Become that user.
+1. Become that user.

-Unpack the sources into a subdirectory of the user's home directory (e.g., ~/github-backup).
+1. Clone this repository into a subdirectory of the user's home directory (`git clone https://github.com/markfeit/github-backup.git`).

-`make install`.
+1. `make install`.
 Note that this does not install any files outside the soure directory other than the crontab which runs it.